-Typically, a serving of vegetables is about one cup, whether cooked or raw.
+Typically, a serving of vegetables is about one cup, raw or ½ cup cooked.
 So, what is a serving of leafy green vegetables?
-For leafy vegetables, one serving is about 2 cups (11).
+For leafy vegetables, one serving is about 2 cups.

 But what is a European serving of vegetables?
-The measurement may vary from country to country within the region but a serving is between 80 and 100 grams (3).
+The measurement may vary from country to country within the region but a serving is between 80 and 100 grams.